chnm/crdh-jekyll/_essays/v02-05-mapping-black-ecologies.md

 > But, due to tragedy looked on by the whole world as a refugee
 > So accept my emotion
 > Do not take it as an offensive gesture
-> It\'s just the epitome of my soul
+> It's just the epitome of my soul
 > And I must be me
 > We got spirit y'all, we got spirit
 > We got soul y'all, we got soul